Exploring language within the context of society

 Language and Society is an accredited degree programme of Linguistics.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Linguistics and the title Master of Arts (MA).

-The Master's in Language and Society does not give access to a post-Master teacher training programme.
+The Master's in Language and Society does not give you access to a post-Master teacher training programme.